Installation via Helm

 stackgres-charts/stackgres-operator

 Important: This example only works if you already have a running monitoring setup (here running in namespace monitoring), otherwise the StackGres installation will fail.
-The example above is based on the official Prometheus/Grafana Helm chart.
-To install the full setup, have a look at the Monitoring guide.

 Waiting for Operator Startup